oyesaurabh/DSA/README.md

 # Data Structures and Algorithms
-This repository contains implementation of various data structures and algorithms in Python.
+This repository contains implementation of various data structures and algorithms in C++.

 ## Data Structures
 - Linked List